LinkedIn Profile Targeting Through Microsoft Advertising

 Titles are very important as this is what the user sees.
 Titles need to be descriptive to catch the user’s attention and get them to click on your video.
 The title also needs to have the keywords that you are trying to get the video to be found for.
 So if someone is searching for “YouTube SEO” having those two keywords in your title will help you to get your video to be found for this.

 The description character limit is 5000 characters.
-Now while only the first 100-150 characters will be shown initially the rest ...
+Now while only the first 100-150 characters will be ...

 Posted in: General, Search Engine Optimization by John Anderson on June 1, 2018